-From IT to oat milk, Bjorn Oste started working with his oat milk-inventing brother Rickard in the 1990s to build Oatly, the hugely successful, Sweden-born oat milk company, known for its quirky marketing campaigns, and more recently for selling out in major grocery stores at the start of the Covid-19 pandemic.
-It even outsold hand sanitizer at one point.
+From IT to oat milk, Bjorn Oste started working with his oat milk-inventing brother Rickard in the 1990s to build Oatly, the widely recognized, Sweden-born plant-based milk company, known for its quirky marketing campaigns.

 Oatly is in many ways a poster child for the alternative dairy movement despite oat milk being the new kid on the block — both soy milk and almond milk date back to the 13th century — with a passionate following.
 It started out focusing on food service, namely barristers at coffee shops wanting to offer consumers new dairy alternatives, and later became a retail product.
 Now it has several versions of the milk product and also ice cream, which I’ve tried and YUM to the strawberry!
 Oatly appears to have kept competition at bay — not sure I know many (any?) other oat milk brands, do you? — and its brand marketing really is on point; the website and social channels are actually fun to read.
 It has also renewed its focus on sustainability and environmentalism over the years, including producing a sustainability report.

 I met Bjorn at the excellent Sustainology Summit in New York last November, thanks to the Swedish-American Chamber of Commerce, and invited him to be a guest on the podcast, to dig into the development of this amazing business and also his own thinking about the food system.
 He isn’t a strict vegan but he has some very strong views about the traditional dairy industry, and is extremely candid which makes for a fun conversation!